Maldives: Tourism

-Maldives remained largely unknown to tourists until the early 1970s.
+The Maldives remained largely unknown to tourists until the early 1970s.
 Only 200 islands are home to its 382,751 inhabitants.
 The other islands are used entirely for economic purposes, of which tourism and agriculture are the most dominant.
-Tourism accounts for 28% of the GDP and more than 60% of Maldives' foreign exchange receipts.
+Tourism accounts for 28% of the GDP and more than 60% of the Maldives' foreign exchange receipts.
 Over 90% of government tax revenue comes from import duties and tourism-related taxes.

 The development of tourism fostered the overall growth of the country's economy.
 It created direct and indirect employment and income generation opportunities in other related industries.
-The first tourist resorts were opened in 1972 with Bandos Island Resort and Kurumba Village (the current name is Kurumba Maldives), which transformed Maldives' economy.
+The first tourist resorts were opened in 1972 with Bandos Island Resort and Kurumba Village (the current name is Kurumba Maldives), which transformed the Maldives' economy.